webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 - **Page List** — A list of all crawl URLs.

 If the _Current Page_ option is chosen, the collection thumbnail will automatically be updated to a screenshot of that page.

+## Un-share a Collection

+To disable the shareable link to a collection, follow the steps in [Share a Collection](#share-a-collection) but choose _Private_ for _Visibility_.
+Visitors to the link will no longer be able to browse, download, or view the collection.